decretist/Dissertation/Chapter4/chapter4.md

-and R2 *dicta* from *de Penitentia*), and second (all R2 *dicta*, excluding those from *de Penitentia*).[^42] For each of the fourteen subcorpora, we will hypothesize each subcorpus in turn to be the work of an unknown author, and will treat the other thirteen subcorpora as composing a corpus of works by a known author.
+and R2 *dicta* from *de Penitentia*), and second (all R2 *dicta*, excluding those from *de Penitentia*).[^42] For each of the fourteen subcorpora, we will hypothesize each subcorpus in turn to be the work of an unknown author and will treat the other thirteen subcorpora as composing a corpus of works by a known author.
 The scale of the fourth experiment is similar to that of the experiments carried out by John Burrows and David Hoover, the pioneers of the